wazo-platform/euc-plugins-js-sdk/documentation/docs/sdk.md

 ### Resetting sounds

-You can reset all applications sounds with:
+You can reset all application sounds with:

 ```js
 app.resetSounds();